cjdelisle/cjdns/README.md

 are added to the packet to allow it to go through a number of routers with minimal handling.
 They just read the label and bounce the packet wherever the next bits in the label tell them to.
-Routers have a responsibility to "keep in touch" with other routers that are both numerically and physically close to their address.
+Routers have a responsibility to "keep in touch" with other routers that are physically closeby and numerically nearby to their address.

 The router engine is a modified implementation of the Kademlia DHT design.